chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/10-Arrays.md

 Of course, creating a storage location isn't very helpful without being able to write data into that location.
 To do so, you'll need to create a view.

-I> An array buffer always represents the exact number of bytes specified when it was created.
-You can change the data contained within an array buffer, but never the size of the array buffer itself.
+I> **An array buffer always represents the exact number of bytes specified when it was created.
+You can change the data contained within an array buffer, but never the size of the array buffer itself.**

 ### Manipulating Array Buffers with Views

-Array buffers represent memory locations, and *views* are the interfaces you'll use to manipulate that memory.
+<u>Array buffers represent memory locations, and *views* are the interfaces you'll use to manipulate that memory.
 A view operates on an array buffer or a subset of an array buffer's bytes, reading and writing data in one of the numeric data types.
-The `DataView` type is a generic view on an array buffer that allows you to operate on all eight numeric data types.
+The `DataView` type is a generic view on an array buffer that allows you to operate on all eight numeric data types.</u>

 To use a `DataView`, first create an instance of `ArrayBuffer` and use it to create a new `DataView`.
 Here's an example: